octohedron/ansible-vagrant-mongodb-cluster/README.md

 $ ./destroy.sh
 ```

-Reset the cluster
+Reset the cluster, destroy and re-create the cluster from scratch

 ```
 $ ./reset.sh
 ```

-That will destroy and re-create the cluster from scratch

 ---

 CONTRIBUTIONS: YES